-Some alcoholic beverages are low-glycemic and appropriate for a ketogenic diet.
+Some alcoholic beverages are low-glycemic and appropriate for the ketogenic diet.
 However, keep in mind that when you drink alcohol, your liver will preferentially process the ethanol and stop producing ketones.

-If you’re on a keto diet to lose weight, keep your alcohol consumption to a minimum.
+If you’re on the keto diet to lose weight, keep your alcohol consumption to a minimum.
 If you’re craving a cocktail, stick to low-sugar mixers and avoid most beer and wine.

 Keto for Weight Loss

 Keto for Endurance Levels

 Keto for Gut Health